Intel-bigdata/OAP/oap-cache/oap/docs/User-Guide.md

   Data Source Cache also supports caching specific tables according to actual situations, these tables are usually hot tables.
 - [Column Vector Cache](./Advanced-Configuration.md#Column-Vector-Cache)

-  This document above use **binary** cache as example for Parquet file format, if your cluster memory resources is abundant enough, you can choose ColumnVector data cache instead of binary cache for Parquet to spare computation time.
+  This document above uses **binary** cache as example for Parquet file format, if your cluster memory resources is abundant enough, you can choose ColumnVector data cache instead of binary cache for Parquet to spare computation time.
 - [Large Scale and Heterogeneous Cluster Support](#Large-Scale-and-Heterogeneous-Cluster-Support)

   Introduce an external database to store cache locality info to support large-scale and heterogeneous clusters.